cobrowseio/cobrowse-docs-gitbook/sdk-features/full-device-capabilities/full-device-screen-sharing.md

 * If you're not using `use_frameworks!` within CocoaPods, Xcode 13.3 and newer might not copy CobrowseIOExtension.framework extension dependency into resulting IPA builds.
 If this happens to you, please follow the guide under `iOS` -> `SPM` to create the script to copy `CobrowseIOAppExtension.framework` into the IPA on each build.
 {% endtab %}

-{% tab title="Xamarin.iOS" %}
+{% tab title="Xamarin.iOS / .NET iOS" %}
 {% hint style="info" %}
 Please review the iOS documentation for full device capabilities first.

-This documentation specific to Xamarin.iOS is supplementary, and covers the differences only.
+This documentation specific to Xamarin.iOS / .NET iOS is supplementary, and covers the differences only.
 {% endhint %}

 **Add a Broadcast Extension project**